CZ-NIC/knot/doc/operation.rst

 Most of the commands get an item name and value parameters.
 The item name is in the form of ``section[identifier].name``.
-If the item is multivalued, more values can be specified with a space separation.
+If the item is multivalued, more values can be specified as individual (command line) arguments.

 To get the list of configuration sections or to get the list of section items::